nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Insurance Pal is a client management software specially designed to help manage the logistics of being an insurance agent.
+InsurancePal is a client management software specially designed to help manage the logistics of being an insurance agent.

 * Table of Contents
 {:toc}